Healthdirect Free Australian health advice you can count on.

 Key facts

-• An oestrogen blood test may test for: oestradiol, oestriol or oestrone.
+• An oestrogen blood test can check your levels of different forms of oestrogen — oestradiol, oestriol and oestrone.

 • There are many reasons why you might need an oestrogen blood test.

-Oestrogen (also known as estrogen) is a group of sex hormones.
-It’s produced by both females and males, although in much greater amounts in females.
+Oestrogen (also known as estrogen) is a sex hormone.
+It's produced by both females and males, although in much greater amounts in females.

 Oestrogen levels rise naturally during puberty and fall after menopause.

-Many females will have a blood test for oestrogen.
-This might be during pregnancy, or if you are having difficulty getting pregnant.
-Other times that oestrogen levels are tested are:
+Many females will have a blood test for oestrogen at some point in their lives.
+This might be during puberty, pregnancy or if you are having difficulty getting pregnant.

-• oestradiol — the main oestrogen hormone important for ovulation (release of eggs) and getting pregnant.
-Oestradiol supports healthy bones and cholesterol levels in women
+• oestradiol — important for ovulation (release of eggs) and becoming pregnant, and also supports healthy bones and cholesterol levels in females

 • oestriol — important during pregnancy; oestriol levels usually start to rise after week 8 of pregnancy